-Our advocates are members of the Union County Sexual Assault Response Team and host outreach/training events throughout the year for the community and local law enforcement.
-While each advocate specializes in a separate Court (Municipal, Juvenile and Common Pleas), they are each available to assist victims with urgent needs, such as a protection order or referral for various services.
+The Prosecutor’s Office employs two full-time victim advocates and one advocate / grant administrator.
+All advocates have completed training through the Ohio Peace Officer’s Training Academy, B.A.S.I.C.S.
+Program and attend the annual “Two Days in May” Victim’s Conference.
+The advocates are members of the Union County Sexual Assault Response Team and host outreach/training events throughout the year for the community and local law enforcement.
+While each advocate specializes in a separate Court (Municipal, Juvenile and Common Pleas), each of them is available to assist a victim with an immediate need, such as a protection order or referral.

 For general inquiries, please call 937-645-4160 or fax 937-645-4191, Monday through Friday from 8:00 a.m. to 5:00 p.m.

 Elizabeth Clark is the advocate for Municipal (misdemeanor) Court.
 She has been with the VOCA Program for 10 years, starting as an intern in 2007 and progressing to a full time advocate in 2008.
 Elizabeth has over 20 years’ experience working with Law Enforcement, including being a dispatcher for 11 years throughout Franklin County.
 She is continuing her education at Clark State University to attain her Associates Degree in Social Work.
 Elizabeth works closely with victims of domestic violence and promotes awareness through the Union County Walk-A-Mile-In-Her-Shoes Event.
 Elizabeth Clark can be contacted directly at 937-645-4161 or email@example.com.